mjzffr/blogintothebird/content/2014-08-07_typical-opw.md

 By the end of the week, I was focused on sketching out the functionality and implementation of a [new One and Done feature](https://bugzilla.mozilla.org/show_bug.cgi?id=1030972).
 I enjoyed working with the project managers to define the feature requirements.
 Figuring out how to implement them required a few more weeks of research and learning on my part, but it all worked out in the end.

-## This is why I like work logs!
+# This is why I like work logs!

-Reviewing my work log to write this article was eye-opening to me.
-It clearly shows all the ups and downs I experienced during my internship.
+Reviewing my work log to write this article was eye-opening for me, especially due to the perspective it offers of the ups and downs I experienced during my internship.
 On some days, I felt quite frustrated, stuck, discouraged, and all that bad stuff.
-So, I like how the log shows that feeling crappy for a few days here and there totally doesn't matter, overall.
+So, I like how the log shows that feeling crappy for a few days here and there totally doesn't matter overall.
 I learned a lot in the past couple of months and it's incredibly satisfying to see that itemized in one big list.
-(I'm one of those list-loving people, heh, so no surprise there.)